 Why are baby teeth important?

 Your baby’s primary teeth are essential to the development and overall health of their permanent teeth.
 More specifically, the primary teeth serve as placeholders for the permanent teeth and enable proper speech development.
+They also help maintain proper spacing.
+If a child loses a baby tooth too early because of decay, other teeth may move around, and the adult teeth may not come in straight.

 Our treatments can be tailored to meet the unique needs of each of our patients.
 After we perform a comprehensive exam, we may recommend one or more of the following solutions for your child: